ava-labs/avalanche-academy/README.md

 ### Contributing

 We welcome contributions!
 Please confirm changes on your local machine before opening a pull request.
+Raise the PR to the `dev` branch.
 Once you raise the PR, a team member will review your changes and approve the PR.

 For more information, visit [Avalanche Academy](https://academy.avax.network).